-As is often the case with much-visited thin places, pilgrims often find themselves unready once they arrive, no matter how much preparation they have made.
-Standing at the door of the Church of the Resurrection in Jerusalem (or the Church of the Holy Sepulcher as it’s better known to Christians in the West), many pilgrims are in a state of exhaustion and irritation rather than astonishment and exaltation.
+As is often the case with much-visited thin places, pilgrims to Jerusalem often find themselves unready once they arrive, no matter how much preparation they have made.
+Standing at the door of the Church of the Resurrection (or the Church of the Holy Sepulcher as it’s better known to Christians in the West), many pilgrims are in a state of exhaustion and irritation rather than astonishment and exaltation.
 They have endured the wear and tear of getting there only to meet the obstacle of slow-moving lines once inside the church.
 Many pilgrims find themselves struggling to lay aside all their frayed nerves as they attempt to focus their thoughts on what happened in this place two millennia ago.
 After all this hard work, the pilgrim may not be in a receptive state.
 On top of that, there may be the disappointment of what time has done to such a place.
 Nothing inside the Church of the Resurrection looks anything like it did twenty centuries ago.

 For most pilgrims stepping into that dimly lit, time-worn church, the first stop is the chapel on Golgotha, where Jesus gave up his life on the cross.